Snowflake-Labs/schemachange/README.md

 ### Private Key Authentication
 The Snowflake user encrypted private key for `SNOWFLAKE_USER` is required to be in a file with the file path set in the environment variable `SNOWFLAKE_PRIVATE_KEY_PATH`.
 Additionally, the password for the encrypted private key file is required to be set in the environment variable `SNOWFLAKE_PRIVATE_KEY_PASSPHRASE`.
 If the variable is not set, schemachange will assume the private key is not encrypted.
 These two environment variables must be set prior to calling the script.
 Schemachange will fail if the `SNOWFLAKE_PRIVATE_KEY_PATH` is not set.

+### Browser based SSO
+The client will be prompted to authenticate in a browser that pops up.
+Refer to the [documentation](https://docs.snowflake.com/en/user-guide/admin-security-fed-auth-use.html#setting-up-browser-based-sso) to cache the token to minimize the number of times the browser pops up to authenticate the user.

+### Programmatic SSO (Okta Only)
+For clients that do not have a browser, can use the popular SaaS Idp option to connect via Okta.
+This will require the Okta URL that you utilize for SSO.

+_** NOTE**: Please disable Okta MFA for the user who uses Native SSO authentication with client drivers.
+Please consult your Okta administrator for more information._

 ## Configuration